 Yes, your daughter may be approaching her teenage years, but Lego is not just for kids.
 Studies have shown that creative play is linked to an improvement in language abilities, showing how important it is to give children a creative outlet.
 Lego Dots allows your child to create picture frames, room decorations, and even jewelry stands.
 She can also create her own bracelets and desk accessories.
 Each set can be taken apart and redesigned, keeping your daughter busy for hours.
 She can express herself by creating her own room décor.
 Tiles are conveniently interchangeable with tiles from other sets, so your daughter can start a collection.

 Paper Folding Fun

-The ancient Japanese art of origami is ideal for creative 11-year old girls.
-Start simple with a flower origami kit, complete with jewels, buttons and beads.
-Paper folding is a great way for your 11-year old to explore her creative skills, but it can also have an impact on intelligence.
-Origami has been shown improve spatial and numerical skills in children who regularly have difficulties in this area at school.
+The ancient Japanese art of origami is ideal for creative 11-year-old girls.
+Start simple with a flower origami kit, complete with jewels, buttons, and beads.
+Paper folding is a great way for your 11-year-old to explore her creative skills, but it can also have an impact on intelligence.
+Origami has been shown to improve spatial and numerical skills in children who regularly have difficulties in this area at school.
 The kits come with plenty of paper, ensuring that there is room to make mistakes as your daughter learns the art.